 Dental Implant FAQs

 Are you missing one or more of your teeth?
 If so, you may have heard about dental implants.
 This amazing tooth replacement offers benefits like strength, beauty, comfort, and naturality, which is why many patients are wondering about them.
 That’s why we’ve included the answers to some of the most frequently asked questions about dental implants.
 Keep reading to satisfy your curiosity.

 You may hear about the surgical process required to get dental implants and automatically think that it will be painful.
-However, we ensure that all of our patients are numb and comfortable before beginning.
-In fact, we even offer sedation dentistry as a way to provide our patients with a deeper sense of calm and relaxation.
-Plus, a lesser known fact is that your jawbone doesn’t contain many pain sensing nerves, which is why patients who have gotten implants relate the feeling to a simple extraction.
+However, the implant specialists we work with ensure that all of our patients are numb and comfortable before beginning.
+Additionally, it’s important to keep in mind that your jawbone doesn’t contain many pain sensing nerves, which is why patients who have gotten implants relate the feeling to a simple extraction.
 The most discomfort you will feel is slight soreness during your recovery.

-Yes, we offer hybrid dental implants, a combination of dental implants and dentures.
+Yes!
+We’re pleased to offer plenty of options for our patients who are missing all their teeth or who are unhappy with their traditional dentures.
 We can use an average of 4 dental implants to anchor your denture in place.
 The result is a strong, sturdy, beautiful and complete smile.
 If you’ve been struggling with slipping and sliding dentures, contact our office today.
 We can restore your confidence to eat, drink, and smile without worrying about your teeth shifting out of place.